outtalent-team/culture/excellence_aspirations.md

 ## 🎨 All Visual Presence

-We want all visual products (website, social media, documentation, software, etc) to be:
+We want all visual products (website, social media, documentation, software, etc.) to be:

 - **Excellent & Thoughtful**
     - **Consistent across the whole brand** (font sizes, colors, etc)
     - **Pleasant to look at & consume**
 - Well-balanced between being **minimalist** vs being **friendly, uplifting, or delightful**

-Extra notes
+Extra notes:

 - Complexity must be intelligently organized to make things as easy to understand & as pleasant to look at as possible.
-- For written text, we encourage using small, neatly-organized chunks of text rather than large blocks of text
+- For written text, we encourage using small, neatly-organized chunks of text rather than large blocks of text.
-- For increased friendliness & delight, we encourage the use of photos, animations, or screenshots of movies or cartoons
+- For increased friendliness & delight, we encourage the use of photos, animations, or screenshots of movies or cartoons.
-- We strongly discourage the use of images of styles not matching Outtalent brand
+- We strongly discourage the use of images whose styles do not match the Outtalent brand.

 Reference designs: